Home > Cookies > Chocolate Mint Small Batch Whoopie Pies

 • Preheat the oven to 350F degrees and adjust the oven rack to the middle position.
 Line a baking sheet with a piece of parchment paper.

-• Make the filling first – In a medium mixing bowl, add the heavy cream, marshmallow cream, and peppermint.
-In a medium mixing bowl, add the heavy cream and marshmallow cream.
-Using a hand held mixer with whisk attachments, whip the cream to medium peaks.
+• In a medium mixing bowl, add the heavy cream and marshmallow cream.
+Use a hand mixer with whisk attachments to whip the cream to medium peaks.
 Note – Taste the cream and add more peppermint as desired – keeping in mind a little goes a long way!

 ½ cup heavy cream, ½ cup marshmallow cream, ⅛ teaspoon peppermint extract